 CANDIDATE BEHAVIOR:───────────────────1.
 Increment currentTerm2.
 Vote for self3.
 Reset election timer4.
 Send RequestVote to all other nodesOUTCOMES:─────────(a) Wins election (majority votes) → Become leader → Send heartbeats immediately(b) Another node wins → Receive AppendEntries from new leader → Convert to follower(c) Election timeout (no winner) → Increment term, start new election → Randomized timeout prevents repeated tiesEXAMPLE (5 nodes, S1-S5):─────────────────────────Term 5 Election:S1: Times out first, becomes candidate Votes for self (1 vote) Sends RequestVote to S2, S3, S4, S5S2: Receives RequestVote, grants voteS3: Receives RequestVote, grants voteS4: Already voted for self (also candidate)S5: Receives RequestVote, grants voteS1: Has 4 votes (S1, S2, S3, S5) = MAJORITYS1: Becomes LEADER of term 5

-# Leader sends to followersAppendEntries { term: int, # Leader's term leaderId: int, # So follower can redirect clients prevLogIndex: int, # Index of entry before new ones prevLogTerm: int, # Term of prevLogIndex entry entries: List[Entry], # Log entries to store (empty for heartbeat) leaderCommit: int # Leader's commitIndex}# Follower's implementationdef handle_append_entries(request): # Reject if leader's term is old if request.term < currentTerm: return AppendResponse(term=currentTerm, success=False) # Reset election timer (leader is alive) reset_election_timer() # Update term if needed if request.term > currentTerm: currentTerm = request.term convert_to_follower() # LOG MATCHING: Check if we have the previous entry if not log_contains(request.prevLogIndex, request.prevLogTerm): # Tell leader to back up and retry return AppendResponse(term=currentTerm, success=False) # APPEND NEW ENTRIES # (delete conflicting entries first if any) for i, entry in enumerate(request.entries): index = request.prevLogIndex + 1 + i if log[index].term != entry.term: # Delete this and all following entries log = log[:index] if index > len(log): log.append(entry) # UPDATE COMMIT INDEX if request.leaderCommit > commitIndex: commitIndex = min(request.leaderCommit, len(log)) apply_committed_entries() return AppendResponse(term=currentTerm, success=True)
+# Leader sends to followersAppendEntries { term: int, # Leader's term leaderId: int, # So follower can redirect clients prevLogIndex: int, # Index of entry before new ones prevLogTerm: int, # Term of prevLogIndex entry entries: List[Entry], # Log entries to store (empty for heartbeat) leaderCommit: int # Leader's commitIndex}# Follower's implementationdef handle_append_entries(request): # STEP 1: Term check -- a leader with a stale term has been superseded. # This is the distributed equivalent of "your badge is expired." if request.term < currentTerm: return AppendResponse(term=currentTerm, success=False) # Any valid AppendEntries proves the leader is alive -- # reset the election timer so we don't start a needless election. reset_election_timer() # STEP 2: If the leader's term is newer, we must have missed an # election.
+Update our term and revert to follower state. if request.term > currentTerm: currentTerm = request.term convert_to_follower() # STEP 3: LOG MATCHING -- the critical consistency check. # The leader says "my entry just before the new ones is at index X, # term Y." If we don't have that same entry, our logs have diverged # and the leader must back up and try an earlier prevLogIndex. if not log_contains(request.prevLogIndex, request.prevLogTerm): return AppendResponse(term=currentTerm, success=False) # STEP 4: APPEND NEW ENTRIES # If our log has an entry at the same index but a different term, # that entry came from a deposed leader -- delete it and everything # after it.
+This is safe because uncommitted entries are expendable. for i, entry in enumerate(request.entries): index = request.prevLogIndex + 1 + i if log[index].term != entry.term: log = log[:index] # Truncate divergent suffix if index > len(log): log.append(entry) # STEP 5: Advance our commit index to match the leader's. # We can only commit up to the end of our own log (we might be # behind the leader if some AppendEntries were lost in transit). if request.leaderCommit > commitIndex: commitIndex = min(request.leaderCommit, len(log)) apply_committed_entries() # Apply to state machine in order return AppendResponse(term=currentTerm, success=True)

 ┌─────────────────────────────────────────────────────────────────────────────┐│ LOG MATCHING PROPERTY │├─────────────────────────────────────────────────────────────────────────────┤│ ││ IF two entries in different logs have same index AND term: ││ ├── They store the same command ││ └── All preceding entries are identical ││ ││ HOW IT'S MAINTAINED: ││ ──────────────────── ││ 1.
 Leader creates entries with current term ││ 2.
 AppendEntries includes prevLogIndex and prevLogTerm ││ 3.
 Follower rejects if previous entry doesn't match ││ 4.
 Leader backs up and retries until match found ││ ││ EXAMPLE - Repairing Inconsistent Log: ││ ││ Leader: [1,1] [1,2] [2,3] [2,4] [3,5] [3,6] ││ Follower: [1,1] [1,2] [2,3] [2,4] (behind) ││ ││ AppendEntries(prevLogIndex=4, prevLogTerm=2, entries=[3,5][3,6]) ││ Follower: Entry at index 4, term 2 exists? ✓ ││ Follower: Append entries 5 and 6 ││ Result: [1,1] [1,2] [2,3] [2,4] [3,5] [3,6] (matches!) ││ │└─────────────────────────────────────────────────────────────────────────────┘